Blockchain-Alchemy/Tezons/README.md

 ### Technology Stack

 Our choice to use [Homebase & BaseDAO](https://github.com/tezos-commons/baseDAO) By Tezos Commons as the voting and UI system let's us levearge the most robust and well devloped DAO system on Tezos.
-Tezos Commons has pledged ongoing technical support as well as the development of custom features.
+Tezos Commons has pledged ongoing technical support as well as the development of custom features for Tezons.

 ### UI and UX